 Section 506 gets wordy as it describes a secured claim.
 It is one where the creditor has rights in the debtor’s interest in property.
 Note it doesn’t speak at all about personal liability.

 And that’s where our clients can get hung up in providing the information necessary to prepare accurate schedules: they think only in terms of debts they are liable for.
-They miss that bankruptcy deals with debts their property is liable for as well.

 In rem in the real world